docker-hy/docker-hy.github.io/data/part-1/section-6.md

 WORKDIR /usr/src/app
 ```

-Ok these are the basics, we have FROM a ruby version, EXPOSE 3000 was told at the bottom of the README and WORKDIR /usr/src/app is the convention.
+Ok these are the basics, we have FROM a Ruby version, EXPOSE 3000 was told at the bottom of the README and WORKDIR /usr/src/app is the convention.

+The next are told to us by the README.
+We won't need to copy anything from outside of the container to run these:

 ```Dockerfile
 # Install the correct bundler version